connervieira/HomeIndex/DOCUMENTATION.md

 2. Press the 'Delete' button.
 3. On the next page, press the 'Confirm' button.
 4. The item will be delete.
 Press 'Back' to return to the main page.

+### Using Tools

+Home Index has various built in tools.
+To get to these tools, navigate to the main Home Index page, and press the 'Tools' button at the top of the page.

+- Main Tools
+    1. Configuration
+        - The configuration tool allows the user to customize their Home Index instance.
+        - The configuration process is described in a different documentation section.
+- Developer Tools
+    1. Dump Formatted Database
+        - This tool simply takes the item database and dumps its contents in a formatted table.
+        - This tool is useful for debugging and sharing your database information.
+    2. Dump Raw Database
+        - This tool takes the contents of the item database and dumps its raw contents into an unformatted string.
+        - This tool is useful for accessing the raw item database without having physical access to the server hosting Home Index.
+        - The string output by this tool is machine-readable, and doesn't contain any HTML formatting.